leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Component.md

  * Unity allows you to create your own Components using scripts.
 These allow you to trigger game events, modify Component properties over time and respond to user input in any way you like

+ * Unity supports two programming languages natively:
+   * C#
+   * javascript

- * Unity Script is a Component
+ * Unity Script is a Component, that can be attached to GameObjects